- What is a gynecologist?

 What is not paid for under Medicaid?

-If you are under 18, you can receive an abortion if:
+If you are under 18, you can receive an abortion if the above qualifications are met AND:

 DCF or anyone who works for DCF CANNOT consent to an abortion on your behalf if you are in DCF custody.

-Yes, if you get an abortion and you are under the age of 18 then the doctor is required to tell your parent or legal guardian at least 48 hours before you get the abortion.
+If you are under the age of 18 then the doctor is required to tell your parent or legal guardian at least 48 hours if you are getting the abortion.
 Telling your parent or legal guardian is not required if:

 Three business days after you file your petition, the court will have a hearing.
 You may bring anyone you want to this hearing.
 Your attorney will also be in this hearing.
 This hearing will be closed to the public and remain confidential (private) at all times.
 At the conclusion of the hearing, the court will enter an order either allowing you to waive notice of an abortion or denying the waiver.
 You have the right to appeal any order if you do not agree with the judge’s decision.